arthurgassner/time-teller/README.md

 <br>

-This repo contains the code powering the _Time Teller_, a literature clock driven by a Raspberry Pi 2W.
+This repo contains the code powering the _Time Teller_, a literature clock driven by a Raspberry Pi Zero 2W.

 ---